kaylanFairuz/SD24/Tugas/Exercises 9/README.md

 ### S15.
 Binary Search Tree Traversal <a name="s15"></a>
 #### [Question](#q15)
 An efficient way of finding would be to compare the key with the current root's key.
 If it is smaller, than the value we're searching (if it exists) must be on the left subtree.
 Otherwise, it must be on the right subtree.
+[Full implementation](code/15.c).

 **Implementation of function in C/C++**
 ```c